umbraco/organizer-guide/Organiser-Advice/virtual-meetups.md

 It is important not to share your Zoom URL in the public domain!
 Be careful to share the link with only those you trust, and not on public social media or in the description of your meetup.

 Meetup.com provides a safe way to share the link with your attendees; selecting the "Make this an online event" checkbox will reveal a "online meetup URL" textbox which is only displayed to registered attendees.

-### Having an itinerary

-We have a number of different types of meetup, so having an agenda (itinerary) is useful for both us, as organisers, and participants.
-It gives the meetup some structure and boundaries.
-In person social meetups don't need an agenda to be a success, whereas virtual social meetups can really benefit from some planned conversations or group activity.

 ## On the day